-Life jackets are designed to save lives.
+Kayak life vests are designed to save lives.
 There are different types and styles available for different activities and water conditions.
 Before purchasing your personal flotation device (PFD), check the label to ensure you’re using the right one.
-Even when you are kayaking on calm water, you need to wear a life jacket.
-If you are a beginner, a life jacket is especially important.

 - 2 #1 NRS Ion Kayak Lifejacket (PFD)

 - 3 #2 Onyx MoveVent Dynamic Paddle Sports Life Vest